-Badian is compatible with fennel, chili, coriander, lime zest, Szechuan pepper, lemongrass, pepper, cinnamon, cloves, and ginger.
-It goes well with the salty, spicy taste of soy sauce.
+Badian pairs well with fennel, chili, coriander, lime zest, Szechuan pepper, lemongrass, pepper, cinnamon varieties, cloves, and ginger.
+It complements the salty, spicy taste of soy sauce.

-Extra tip: This spice raises the sweet aroma of pumpkin, carrots, and leeks.
-Please try it.
+Extra tip: This spice enhances the sweet aroma of pumpkin, carrots, and leeks.
+Give it a try!

 Botanic: Illicium verum

-The plant of the staranise belongs to the family of the Illiaceae family (in Latin Illiaceae), a far-known of the magnolia plants.
-The evergreen tree is about 10-20 m tall and has white bark.
-Its leaves are similar to the magnolia about 15 cm long and 5 cm wide.
-It has white, yellow to pink flowers with a size of 1 cm.
-From the flowers arise eight bellow capsules that burst in a star shape when ripe.
+The star anise plant belongs to the Illiaceae family, a well-known family of magnolia plants.
+This evergreen tree can grow up to 10-20 meters tall and has white bark.
+Its leaves, about 15 cm long and 5 cm wide, resemble those of magnolia.
+The plant produces white, yellow, or pink flowers measuring about 1 cm.
+From these flowers, eight bell-shaped capsules emerge, which burst open in a star shape when ripe.

-The medium-sized plant grows at an altitude of 2000 m in the mountains of China, North Vietnam, and the Philippines.
-It grows in a tropical to subtropical climate.
-Here they cultivate them on plantations.
-The tree can live up to 100 years, and from the seventh year, they bear fruit.
-Per year and tree, about 10 kg of badian they pick.
-The harvest is performed manually.
-The immature badian's are picked and dried under the sun.
+The star anise plant is cultivated in the mountains of China, North Vietnam, and the Philippines at an altitude of around 2000 meters.
+It thrives in a tropical to subtropical climate.
+The plant is grown on plantations, and it can live up to 100 years.
+It starts bearing fruit from the seventh year onwards.
+Each year, approximately 10 kg of star anise are harvested from each tree.
+The harvesting process is done manually, and the immature star anise fruits are picked and dried under the sun.